The Future of Medical Education Begins Here

 - Frequent community outreach and service opportunities

 At times during the year, say in mid-winter, you may feel like the year will never end!
 But, by the end of the first year, all students are amazed at how much they have learned and how fast the year went by.
+Several of our student bloggers have shared their experiences of the first year.
+See: Insights.

 - Curriculum overview & course descriptions